Doko-Demo-Doa/doko-blog/blog/2021-01-18-disable-mdm-big-sur.md

 author_url: https://github.com/Doko-Demo-Doa
 author_image_url: /img/avatar_doraemon.jpg
 hide_table_of_contents: true
-tags: [vietnamese, tips, mac, big-sur]
+tags: [english, tips, mac, big-sur]
 ---

 There are several ways to disable MDM on Mac OS.
 If you don't know what they are, you can do a quick search on Google.